gregorydossantos/neo-api/README.md

 ### Running API (local):
-If you don't already have them, install JDK 17 and Apache Maven (minimum version 3.6 or later), then clone the project repository from GitHub, run it with your preferred IDE, and use the collections located in the project's Collection directory to make API calls.
+If you don't already have them, install JDK 17 and Apache Maven (minimum version 3.6 or later), then clone the project repository from GitHub (https://github.com/gregorydossantos/neo-api), run it with your preferred IDE, and use the collections located in the project's Collection directory to make API calls.

 ### Documentation (Swagger - Endpoints):